The 10 Most Funded Digital Health Companies, Ever

 Location: South San Francisco, CA

 About: 23andMe is a consumer genetics and research company that offers a personal genomics service.
 Users receive a DNA testing kit, and the company provides a breakdown of the individual's ancestry and genetic health risks.
 23andMe's contributions have revolutionized personal health by giving individuals access to their genetic data.
 23andMe went public in June 2021 via Special Purpose Acquisition Company (SPAC).
-Later that year, it acquired Lemonaid Health for $400M in cash and stock.
-23andMe saw $272M in 2022 revenue, an increase of 11% YoY.
-Listen to my interview with 23andMe CEO Anne Wojcicki.
+Unfortunately, the company hit major turbulence which culminated in the entire board quitting.
+Despite this, 23andMe CEO Anne Wojcicki remains committed to keeping the company and taking it private.

 What do these companies have in common?

-• 60% are active, privately-held companies, 30% are now publicly traded companies, and just one (10%) has shut down.
+30% are active, privately-held companies, 50% are now publicly traded companies, and two (20%) have shut down.
 Notice that none have been acquired — when you raise that much money, there are fewer potential acquirers

-• Geographically, four of these companies are in Silicon Valley, two in New York, two in Boston/Cambridge, one in Columbus, OH, and one in Chicago, IL
+Geographically, four of these companies are in Silicon Valley, three in New York, one in Boston/Cambridge, one in Columbus, OH, and one in Chicago, IL

-• Their business models are varied, from D2C (Ro, 23andMe, Peloton, Jawbone) to B2B2C (Lyra Health, Hinge Health, Amwell) to B2B (Tempus, XtalPi)
+Their business models are varied, from D2C (Ro, 23andMe, Peloton, Jawbone) to B2B2C (Lyra Health, Hinge Health, Amwell) to B2B (Tempus)